awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Redundant resource: "The {{redundantResourceCount}} resource ARN(s) are redundant because they reference the same resource.
+Redundant resource: The {{redundantResourceCount}} resource ARN(s) are redundant because they reference the same resource.
 Review the use of wildcards (*)
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""The {{redundantResourceCount}} resource ARN(s) are redundant because they reference the same resource.
+"findingDetails": "The {{redundantResourceCount}} resource ARN(s) are redundant because they reference the same resource.
 Review the use of wildcards (*)"
 ```

 **Resolving the suggestion**